axibase/atsd/tutorials/getting-started-sql.md

 ## SQL Console

 ATSD supports [SQL](../sql/README.md) syntax for flexible querying and analysis of time series data.
-One of the options available for executing ad hoc SQL queries is the built-in web console.
+One of the options available for executing ad hoc SQL queries is the built-in [SQL Console](../sql/sql-console.md).

-Open the **SQL Console** tab in the main menu:
+Open the **SQL > SQL Console** tab in the main menu:

 ![](./resources/getting-started-5_1.png)